ESET Technical School of Engineering: Research

-Students participate on Solar Decathlon many years.
+Students participate on Solar Decathlon for many years.
 The U.S. Department of Energy Solar Decathlon is an international competition that challenges 20 collegiate teams to design, build, and operate the most attractive, effective, and energy-efficient solar-powered house.
 The competition is presented by the U.S. Department of Energy and organized by the National Renewable Energy Laboratory (NREL).
 There is also a Solar Decathlon Europe, which was established by a 2007 agreement between the United States and Spain.
 Students participate on Eco-marathon, too.
 The Eco-Marathon is an annual competition sponsored by Shell, in which participants build special vehicles to achieve the highest possible fuel efficiency.

-In 2012 CEU-UCH was one of the six universities in the world have been selected to present the best packaging designs of their respective countries in this “barometer” of international packaging design trends in order to award the best international packaging design on Salon International Emballage 2012.
+In 2012 CEU-UCH was one of the six universities in the world have been selected to present the best packaging designs of their respective countries in this "barometer" of international packaging design trends in order to award the best international packaging design on Salon International Emballage 2012.
 CEU Cardenal Herrera University's students on the Industrial Design and Product Development Engineering degree course at CEU-UCH presented its work with the rival proposals from five of the best Design schools in the world: Université du Québec à Montréal from Canada; Lahti University of Applied Sciences from Finland; Hochschule Hannover, Germany; Politecnico di Milano from Italy and Strate Collège from France who organized the competition.